 Biko is a favorite FIlipino dessert usually serve on special occasion like Christmas and New Year.
 When Biko is serve for New Year's meal, it has special meaning in it....
 IT MEANS UNITY AND "STICK" together as a family and sweet life throughout the year.
 This dessert is very easy to make and today, I will show you how to do it.

-- 3 cups water (THIS AMOUNT WAS ENOUGH,BUT WHEN YOU THINK THE RICE IS STILL RAW TOWARDS THE END, ADD WATER LITTLE BY LITTLE UNTIL STICKY RICE IS COOKED )
+- 3 cups water (THIS AMOUNT WAS ENOUGH,BUT WHEN YOU THINK THE RICE IS STILL RAW TOWARDS THE END, ADD WATER LITTLE BY LITTLE UNTIL GLUTINOUS RICE IS COOKED )

 - 2 cans 13.
 5 fl oz coconut milk